Motion to Take Note

 When I was a young union official, I used to negotiate for those people.
 When they were employed by local authorities, as the noble Lord will remember, they were all covered by national agreements.
 Their pay, conditions and holidays were all covered, and so was their training and development.
 It was not very good at the time, but it was still covered, and there were still opportunities that were laid down at national level.
 The thing that changed all that, as we all know but it has to be said again and again, was privatisation.
 The privatisation of the caring services led to fragmentation of employers, some of whom, to be fair, have been reasonably good at doing the right thing.
 Others, however, have been pretty lousy at it and have not paid people properly, motivated them or engaged them in what the real job is about.
 This touches on the point made by my noble friend Lord Cashman, who made another speech that really moved me.
 How do we expect to get a fair deal for LGBT people when we do not get it in the sector at all?
 There will always be that problem unless we really address the pay and conditions of people who work in that sector and value them.

 I do not think this will happen under a Conservative Government because it is essentially about cash.
 It is about saying that we respect people and value their work enough to say that, despite all the other pressures on us, we are going to make more resources available to pay them above the minimum wage, which is basically where they are now, and pay enough money to give them proper training and development.
 It is not going to happen, but I think it is a good test for the next Labour Government who come along.
-If a Government can do something about this problem, that is a good way of sending a signal that they really want to do so something to help the older population and people who need care and attention.
+If a Government can do something about this problem, that is a good way of sending a signal that they really want to do something to help the older population and people who need care and attention.

 My Lords, I, too, thank my noble friend Lord Foulkes for bringing forward this important subject.
 I will take a practical look at what I see as a highly complex issue.
 My noble friend tells us that those aged 65 and over are expected to number 16 million by 2030.
-When we consider the current impact on the health and social care system of the ageing population, with two-fifths of national health spending devoted to people over 65, we see that the implications for the NHS of the growth trend in those over 65 is quite staggering.
+When we consider the current impact on the health and social care system of the ageing population, with two-fifths of national health spending devoted to people over 65, we see that the implications for the NHS of the growth trend in those over 65 are quite staggering.
 The potential effects on tomorrow’s health services will be of crisis proportions unless today’s problems are tackled intelligently.

 It is certainly encouraging that the UN and the Council of Europe have recognised the issue and the rights of older people.
 There is tremendous value in international charters and conventions that set out necessary human rights.
 I, along with others, have campaigned for many of them.
-But that is where the real work begins.
-For how many countries have signed such agreements, only to pay lip service to what they regard as international wish lists?
+But that is where the real work begins, for how many countries have signed such agreements, only to pay lip service to what they regard as international wish lists?
 Climate change is a good example.

 I remember meeting Dr Manmohan Singh when he was the Finance Minister—later to become Prime Minister—of India and trying to convince him that a social clause was needed in world trade agreements.
 He said that he was convinced personally but that India and other developing nations did not believe that a social clause served their economic interests.
 He was a truly honourable man, but the economic interests of India came first.
 I tell the story because I believe that it is at the heart of what we are debating.
 We have to show our Government and every other Government that finding solutions to the problems of older people will be one of the most economically rewarding tasks they will ever embark on.
 I believe we can and I believe we must.